hyperdefined/CustomLauncherRewrite/README.md

 ## Features
 * Ability to save logins for multiple accounts.
 Sick of typing it in *every* single time?
+* Add accounts right from the launcher.
+Don't need to mess around with files.
 * Encrypt login data with a passphrase.
 You data is encrypted using [AES Encryption](https://searchsecurity.techtarget.com/definition/Advanced-Encryption-Standard).
 * Launch the game directly from the launcher, no external scripts needed.
 Supports 2FA and ToonGuard.
 * Check for TTR updates.